notcos/dead-drop-attack/README.md

-﻿#Dead Drop Hacking With Microcontrollers (Proof of Concept)
+﻿#Dead Drop Attacks With Microcontrollers (Proof of Concept)

 ##TLDR:
 Walk into wifi range of your home network with a battery powered microcontroller in your pocket.
 This code flashed on it will run automatically and spawn reverse shells from vulnerable hosts on the network, connecting back to your command and control server.

 ##What:
 This project is proof of concept for turning microcontrollers into automated pentesting devices.
-I call this type of pentesting "dead drop hacking".
+I refer to this type of attack as a "dead drop attack".
 This PoC performs a pentest on an entire target network for an authenticated Wing FTP Server remote command execution vulnerability.
 The python3 version of the exploit used in this PoC can be found here: https://github.com/notcos/Wing-FTP-RCE
 The code in this project is capable of spawning reverse shells on multiple different hosts in a short period of time.